yojeero/yojeero/README.md

 👋 Hi, I`m Yojee

--- I like Coffee, Chill music and Walks.
+-- I like Coffee, Chillout music and Walks.
 -- I am more focused on frontend technologies, but also have experience with the latest back-end technologies.

 Here are some of the projects: